hellyycode/hellyycode/README.md

 # 💬 About Me

-## Student at Polar State University, interested in data analysis.
+## Student at Polar State University, interested in data analyst

 - Exploring data analysis techniques
 - Learning to work with data and extract insights